 Tech Specs & Requirements

-Running any kind of Betfair trading software isn’t usually difficult task for most modern computers and Geeks Toy is no different.
+Running any kind of Betfair trading software isn’t usually a difficult task for most modern computers and Geeks Toy is no different.
 The software is primarily built for Windows PC machines (Windows 7, 8 & 10) with a minimum of:

 - 1.6ghz single core processor